-Are you nodding your head in agreement to all of these questions and suddenly realizing that you have no idea whatsoever on how to get an ecommerce business up and running?
+Are you nodding your head in agreement to all of these questions and suddenly realizing that you have no idea whatsoever how to get an ecommerce business up and running?

 Are you interested in selling physical goods like baseball caps, cribbage boards, or coffee mugs?
 Or are you looking to sell digital goods like new software or ebooks?

 Trying to figure out what to sell can be a big brain-drain for some ecommerce newcomers.
 To help narrow the playing field down a bit, here are a few tips to keep in mind:

-Consider selling something that’s timeless.
+Sell something that’s timeless.
 Sweatshirts, household essentials, and inflatable toys make great gifts and probably won’t rot or spoil in the back of a refrigerator (if they do, we have questions).

 Be cautious with items that have expiration dates.
 By the time you finish reading this sentence, those electronics and college-course medical books you were thinking of selling are already obsolete and outdated.